In this guide, learn how to set up a desktop email program in order to send PGP-encrypted emails and decrypt received messages.

 Thunderbird is already included in your operating system.

-Download and install Thunderbird on your computer.
+Download Thunderbird from Mozilla's website and install it on your computer.

 The first time you open Thunderbird, you will automatically be guided through the process of setting up your email account.
 In most cases, all you have to do is enter your email account and password and it will begin working.